strohne/Facepager/README.md

 ### Getting help

-Try the <a href="https://htmlpreview.github.io/?https://github.com/strohne/Facepager/blob/master/src/help/help.html" target="_blank">help button</a> built into Facepager.
+Try the [help button](https://htmlpreview.github.io/?https://github.com/strohne/Facepager/blob/master/src/help/help.html){:target="_blank"} built into Facepager.

 You can get help regarding specific problems in the [Facepager Usergroup on Facebook](https://www.facebook.com/groups/136224396995428/).
 If you want to be informed about updates please follow the [Facebook Page](https://www.facebook.com/groups/136224396995428/).